Brandon-Rozek/website/content/blog/2017-03-07-uniformity-math-random.md

 I wrote a small [website](http://share.zeropointshift.com/files/2017/03/random.html) and obtained my data by getting the CSV outputted when I use IE11, Firefox, and Chrome.

-The website works by producing a random number using <code class='language-javascript'>Math.random()</code> between 1 and 1000 inclusive and calls the function 1,000,000 times.
-Storing it&#8217;s results in a file
+The website works by producing a random number using `Math.random()` between 1 and 1000 inclusive and calls the function 1,000,000 times.
+Storing its results in a file

 This website produces a file with all the numbers separated by a comma.
 We want these commas to be replaced by newlines.
 To do so, we can run a simple command in the terminal